onflow/flow-cli/docs/super-commands.md

 ## Setup
-Flow setup is the initial command you run to start your new Flow project.
+The initial command to start your new Flow project is `flow setup` .
 By default, it will create basic folder structure and a flow.json configuration.

 Running the command: